eduvpn/python-eduvpn-client/doc/md/installation.md

 ### NixOS

-The Linux client currently is in the NixOS unstable channel.
-If you are running the stable channel you need to wait for NixOS 24.05 to release or import it from the unstable channel in your configuration.
+The Linux client currently is in the NixOS channels.

 The package name is `eduvpn-client` so you can just do: